Viking502/connect_lines/README.md

 # connect_lines
-geometrical algorithm connecting points in close range
+animation of connecting points in close range